Overview: Studying the Intermarium Region

 Michael C. Maibach, an IWP alumnus and former President of the European-American Business Council, will become a member of the Center’s Advisory Board.

 The Center will be funded through donor grants, and revenue from custom-made seminars and risk analysis.
-To support the Center, please click here.
+Support the Center.